 The sheets are placed in a type of box that serves as a support.

-Nuclear fuel is a material with the capacity to fission enough to reach critical mass.
-That is, to maintain a nuclear chain reaction.
-It is placed so that the thermal energy produced by this nuclear reaction can be quickly extracted.
+Nuclear fuel is a material capable of fissioning sufficiently to reach critical mass, that is, to sustain a nuclear chain reaction.
+It is placed in such a way that the thermal energy produced by this nuclear reaction can be rapidly extracted.

 Natural uranium is extracted from uranium mines but is not radioactive enough to be used directly in a reactor.
 Natural uranium undergoes an enrichment process to obtain more unstable isotopes to increase the coefficient of reactivity.